-We intend this report solely for the information and use of management, the audit committee, the Board of Directors, federal awarding agencies and pass-through entities and others within the Authority.
+We intend this report solely for the information and use of management, the audit committee, the Board of Directors, federal awarding agencies and others within the Authority.
 We intend it for no one other than these specified parties.

 Charles Having Association